StackStorm/st2docs/docs/source/rbac.rst

 User creation
 ~~~~~~~~~~~~~

-All user and password management is kept outside of StackStorm.
-Documentation on :doc:`authentication <authentication>` describes how to configure StackStorm with various identity providers.
+All user and password management is kept outside of |st2|.
+Read the :doc:`authentication <authentication>` docs to see
+how to configure to configure |st2| with various identity providers.

 For sake of this example let us assume that the identity provider is managed by the OS on which |st2| runs.